Sidebar

 - animals housed and treated in animal hospitals or shelters designed and constructed to house animals

-- animals used in the delivery of instruction, during the period of instruction and in the period reasonably necessary to prepare for and conclude the instructional period
+- animals used in the delivery of instruction, during the period of instruction and in the period reasonably necessary to prepare for and conclude the instructional period (IACUC approval is also needed)

 - animals brought to animal-related university-sponsored events, during the duration of the event